-Note: The Bank only redeems Canadian bank notes.
+NOTE: The Bank only redeems Canadian bank notes.
 We do not accept coins or foreign currency.
 The Bank may disclose any information provided in connection with any claim to third parties, including law enforcement agencies and the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC).

 Complete the contaminated and mutilated notes claim form.

-Note: The Bank of Canada may contact the claimant for additional information.
+The Bank of Canada may contact the claimant for additional information.

 Contaminated and Mutilated notes should be carefully packaged to prevent further deterioration during transportation.

-Submit the notes along with the claim form in one of two ways.
+Submit the notes along with the claim form by registered mail to:

 Currency Production and Services